Luxury car: North American manufacturers

-The luxury car phenomenon began at the start of the automobile industry when the wealthy frequently invested in manufacturing such models to gain social prestige.
+The luxury car phenomenon began at the start of the automobile industry, when the wealthy frequently invested in manufacturing such models to gain social prestige.
 Emphasis was also placed on custom-built coachwork.
-The 1920s and 1930s were the apogee of production of these very large luxury automobiles from many manufacturers.
-The significant North American manufacturers from 1910 until 1940 included Auburn, Buick, Cadillac, Chrysler, Continental, Cord, Daniels, DeSoto, Duesenberg, Franklin, Imperial, LaFayette, LaSalle, Lincoln, Marmon, Packard, Peerless, Pierce Arrow, Ruxton, Stearns-Knight, and Stutz.
+The 1920s and 1930s were the apogee of production of these very large luxury automobiles by many manufacturers.
+Significant North American manufacturers from 1910 until 1940 included Auburn, Buick, Cadillac, Chrysler, Continental, Cord, Daniels, DeSoto, Duesenberg, Franklin, Imperial, LaFayette, LaSalle, Lincoln, Marmon, Packard, Peerless, Pierce Arrow, Ruxton, Stearns-Knight, and Stutz.
 The Great Depression put many luxury car manufacturers out of business.